ibraheemdev/ibraheemca/content/posts/2020-08-14-interview-question-most-common-n-page-path.md

 slug: most-common-n-page-path
 draft: false
 date: 2020-08-14T20:57:17.926Z
-description: >-
-  You are given a file named 'paths.txt'.
+description: You are given a file named 'paths.txt'.
 Each line in the file represents a user's browsing history in a web session.

-  The task is to find the most common 4-page path in 'paths.txt'.
+The task is to find the most common N page path in 'paths.txt'.
 mainTag: Ruby
 tags:
   - Ruby